 GERALDINE: Well, it is sinful to be in debt…

-The first of two hour long specials that bade farewell to the series after a run of twelve years and 20 episodes, handsome accountant Harry Kennedy (Richard Armstrong) moves into the village and Geraldine is soon utterly smitten with him following a series of dates.
+The first of two hour long specials that bade farewell to the series after a run of twelve years and 20 episodes, handsome accountant Harry Kennedy (Richard Armitage) moves into the village and Geraldine is soon utterly smitten with him following a series of dates.

 But when she sees him days after their third date with a mysterious blonde woman, and jumps in a puddle yet again to avoid them, it appears the course of true love hasn’t run smoothly for the Vicar once again – or has it?